 22. Hauptwerk 4.1 Free Version Annoyanceware.
-On Sat 9/27/14 the evil described in this note may have been excised with version 4.1.1, but I will heroically preserve these historic info here, and continue to inform the virtual organ-consuming public that a VTPO forum post dated 8/12/14 from “Joe Hardy / VTPO Administrator” announced “Hauptwerk has officially released version 4.1.
+On Sat 9/27/14 the evil described herein may have been excised with version 4.1.1, but I will heroically preserve this historic info, and continue to inform the virtual organ-consuming public that a VTPO forum post dated 8/12/14 from “Joe Hardy / VTPO Administrator” announced “Hauptwerk has officially released version 4.1.
 This is a free upgrade and includes numerous improvements” — which is all that was said about the new annoyanceware feature for the free version, but did include a link which eventually led me to the HauptwerkReleaseNotice.pdf (since replaced with the non-annoyanceware 4.1.1 release note) where I read about the then-new 4.1 free version.
 So I conscientiously posted a short addendum:

 Whereupon “Alan Baker” responded by denying there were any re-registration requirements on the supposedly-free Paramount 310 now or forever, and repeating this ridiculous claim over the next day or so. ...
 I told him what for, a diatribe the thundering clarity of which was somewhat diminished by Yahoo Groups’ crushing every line-ending. ...
-Apparently I was guilty of lèse majesté in attacking the POW, a holy and revered object.
+Apparently I was guilty of lèse majesté in attacking the POW, a holy and revered force for good.
 Others quietly noted that of course it didn’t make any difference which software was imposing the annoyanceware requirement, since the Paramounts only work with Hauptwerk. ...
-So it was just a typical internet forum troll denunciation. ...
-Which’ll teach me to post there. ...
-And no doubt he was just lying for company and cause, with various excuses and obscure explanations to preserve deniability....
+So it was just a typical internet forum troll denunciation.

 So pay no attention to these crazed forum posts and instead clarify your deep anxieties about 90-day free version Hauptwerk license renewals by reading the PDF (which has been silently replaced by a revised 4.1.1 version rescinding the annoyanceware; I of course have saved the original somewhere probably).
 Specifically @ page 1, it said “Hauptwerk 4.1.0 Release Notice” and then page 5 used to say